msucedo/HWdapp/README.md

 - to test on a testnet (i.e. rinkeby)
 1. go to HWdapp/contracts
 2. create a file called "secret.json"
-3. add your alchemyapi url and your metamask private key
+3. add your alchemy.com api url and your metamask account private key
 4. from HWapp/contracts try:
 ```bash
 run npx hardhat run scripts/deploy.js --network rinkeby